IndieDevAwards/Website/Content/article/introducing-the-indie-dev-awards.md

 ## **Conclusion**

-The Indie Dev Awards is set to be a milestone event in the indie gaming community, celebrating the very essence of creativity, innovation, and passion that drives indie game development forward.
+The Indie Dev Awards is set to be a milestone event in the indie software community, celebrating the very essence of creativity, innovation, and passion that drives indie software development forward.
 It's more than just an awards show; it's a platform where indie developers from all corners of the globe can come together to showcase their remarkable creations, share their experiences, and inspire others.

-Join us in making the Indie Dev Awards a truly unforgettable experience for the indie gaming community.
-Together, let's shine a spotlight on the incredible talent and dedication of indie developers, and pave the way for a future filled with groundbreaking games and endless possibilities.
+Join us in making the Indie Dev Awards a truly unforgettable experience for the indie software community.
+Together, let's shine a spotlight on the incredible talent and dedication of indie developers, and pave the way for a future filled with groundbreaking software and endless possibilities.
 If you want to get involved, feel free to [email us](mailto:info@indiedevawards.com).

 *Stay tuned for updates and announcements by following us on [𝕏](https://x.com/dev_awards)*